What to Do if Your Child is Bullied & Tips for Prevention (Part II of II)

 - If necessary, make a plan to remove your child from the situation.
 If the bullying continues, consider if removing your child from the website or activity is the best course of action.
 If the bullying is happening at school, remember that in Pennsylvania, students have many options of public, private, and charter schools to choose from.

-If you are interesting in learning more about PA Virtual Charter School, request more information using the button below:
+If you are interesting in learning more about PA Virtual Charter School, you can request more information using the button below: